isobarbaric/TruthGuard/tasks.md

     - go over existing models and review ways to make them more accurate (analyze classification report to see where there is room for improvement)
     - see if can add models to a list and then select model with highest accuracy RIGHT NOW => methods in notebooks and bagOfWords
+- make it so that all variables used throughout are declared in the __init__

     - add argument types and return type
     - add docstrings
 - add supporting comments throughout notebooks